What Is an SEO Audit?

 Notice the mention of Core Web Vitals?

-But what are Core Web Vitals?
+But What Are Core Web Vitals?

-And these will soon become a ranking factor.
+As of 2021, Web Vitals are now a ranking factor.
 The Core Web Vitals that you need to understand are:

-And the good news is that you will now find a report within Search Console that will help you to audit these.
+And the good news is that you will now find a report within Search Console that will help you audit these.

 You can find this report within the ‘enhancements’ tab.

-You will see a report that relates to both mobile and desktop, and opening up one of these reports will give detailed insights into the issues that exist in relation to poor URLs and those that need improvement — act on this accordingly.
+You will see a report that relates to both mobile and desktop, and opening up one of these reports will give detailed insights into the issues that exist in relation to poor URLs and those that need improvement—act on this accordingly.

 10. Audit Your On-Page SEO